ZoisK/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Tidy Data

-The file AveragedMeasurements.txt contains the average measurements of the mean and standard deviation values for each subject and activity.
+The file [AverageMeasurements.txt](AverageMeasurements.txt) contains the calculated average measurements of the mean and standard deviation values for each of the volunteers perfroming each of the activities.

 ## Codebook

-The Codebook.md file explains the AveragedMeasurements.txt file contents
+The file [Codebook.md](Codebook.md) explains the contents of the file [AverageMeasurements.txt](AverageMeasurements.txt) and how these were calculated.

 ## Notes